Benchmark

 • Google Colab: We’re using Google Colab—so no local installation is needed!

-With these prerequisites in hand, it’s time to create your agent.
+With these prerequisites in hand, it’s time to create your agent in preparation for tasks like updating an agent name.

 4. Creating an Agent (Project) for Your Account

 In this section, you’ll create a new agent using a sitemap.
-Remember, even though the code says “project,” think of this as creating your agent’s workspace.
+Remember, even though the code says “project,” think of this as creating your agent’s workspace, where you’ll later update agent settings.

 Code Sample: